 Chicagoland Shorts is Full Spectrum Features’ annual touring short film series that celebrates the vastness of the Chicagoland experience and provides an outlet for those cinematic voices that often go unheard within the independent film community.

 Millennium Park Summer Film Series

-This year’s Millennium Park Summer Film Series will feature films selected by local theatre groups, in honor of the Year of Chicago Theatre.
+The Millennium Park Summer Film Series is a local favorite, with outdoor screenings of Chicago classics and new hits.
 Bring a blanket, a picnic basket and enjoy a movie under the stars.
-Jay Pritzker Pavilion, Millennium Park, 201 E. Randolph St.

 Chicago Underground Film Festival